zammad/zammad-org/src/en/contribute/contribute.md

 are welcome to contribute as well!
 The translation of Zammad and the documentation is done via Weblate, which is a service for the collaborative translation of projects.
 Just head over to Zammad's [Weblate instance](https://translations.zammad.org/){target=_blank}.
-You can either create an account (if you don't have one already) or even sign in with your Github account!
+You can either create an account (if you don't have one already) or even sign in with your GitHub account!

 We will cover some basic steps in the following sections to get you started with translating.
 However, if you want to use some additional features of Weblate and want to dive deeper into it, their